-Now I placed the tree in the IG silver champagne bucket and filled the bucket with crushed newspaper to keep it straight and secure.
+I placed the tree in the silver champagne bucket and filled the bucket with crushed newspaper to keep the tree straight and secure.

 Next, I added the felt ball garland that I made.
-(I’ll share the how-to and complete tree in a later post.
+(See a link to that project below.)

 Now you can add your jewel ornaments.

 Use your skinny ribbon to tie the jeweled ornament to the tree branches.
 You can either tie a bow or make a loop.